 King County Councilmember Claudia Balducci is a mom, transportation and affordable housing leader, and a former public safety official.
 She believes that government should tackle the big issues that matter to people, notably housing, transportation and the environment.
 Claudia represents King County District 6 on the Eastside, and in 2022 was reelected by her colleagues to chair the King County Council for a third year.

-Claudia first became active in politics when she joined her neighbors to advocate for the revitalization of her local shopping center in the Lake Hills community of Bellevue.
+Claudia first became active in civic life when she joined her neighbors to advocate for the revitalization of her local shopping center in the Lake Hills community of Bellevue.
 She went on to serve as on the Bellevue City Council, including one term as Mayor.
 She is a regional leader, serving as chair of the Sound Transit Board’s System Expansion Committee, president of the Puget Sound Regional Council and chair of the County’s Affordable Housing Committee.

 Claudia is a graduate of Providence College and the Columbia University School of Law.
-She lives in Bellevue with her husband Jim, son Victor and former King County shelter cats Sabrina and Lucy.
+She lives in Bellevue with her husband, Jim, son Victor, and adopted shelter pets Sabrina the cat and Angel the dog.